Overseas Investors to Conclude Real Estate Deals Before Stamp Duty Change

 08 Nov 2018

-The stamp duty is given on total value of the home, on the completion of a transaction.
-It was introduced on 1st April 2016 and appears as a barrier to the buyers, especially, those who already own one.
+The stamp duty is given on the home's total value on the completion of a transaction.
+It was introduced on 1st April 2016 and appeared as a barrier to buyers, especially those who already own one.

 Categorised in: All News